By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-7. Check for readiness: The meringue should stand in sharp peaks and feel silky and smooth between fingers.
-If you rub a bit on your skin, it should not feel gritty.
+7. Check for readiness: The meringue should form firm, shiny peaks and feel smooth between your fingers.
+If it remains gritty, continue whisking briefly to finish dissolving sugar.

 Tips for Success